What we do

 The council has established an Investment and Growth Reserve which will be used to fund projects that increase our region's economic performance.
 The initial criteria for the use of the reserve was published in our Long Term Plan 2012-2022 and subsequently updated in February 2014.
 The criteria is available to download from the Economic Development page on this website.

-We help plan the region’s roading network and administer Whangarei’s urban bus service.
+We help plan the region’s roading network and administer a number of passenger bus services around Northland.

 Environmental planning and monitoring